Bob Hoover: Chuck Yeager Called Him the Greatest Stick-and-Rudder Man Alive

 by | May 19, 2026 | History & Legends, Military Aviation | 0 comments

 The routine was impossible.
 Bob Hoover would take off in his Rockwell Shrike Commander — a twin-engine business aircraft, not an aerobatic plane — climb to altitude, and shut both engines off.
-Then, on nothing but momentum and gravity, he would loop, roll, fly inverted, and pour iced tea from a thermos into a glass, all without spilling a drop.
-He would then land the dead aircraft, engines still off.
+Then, on nothing but momentum and gravity, he would fly a loop and an eight-point hesitation roll before landing the dead aircraft, engines still off.
+In a separate signature stunt, he would pour iced tea from a pitcher into a glass while flying a perfect 1G barrel roll — without spilling a drop.
 The crowd, which had been watching in paralysed silence, would erupt.

 The iconic Bob Hoover footage — pouring iced tea while executing a barrel roll.
 The stunt that defined a career.